-RMCHCS takes the security of personal information very seriously.
-As soon as we discovered the incident, we promptly launched a forensic investigation, contacted law enforcement, and took steps to remediate the incident.
-In response to this incident, we have enhanced our security and monitoring as well as hardened our systems as appropriate to minimize the risk of any similar incident in the future.
+Americold takes the protection of personal information seriously.
+As soon as we discovered the incident, we immediately launched a forensic investigation, took steps to mitigate and remediate the incident and to help prevent further unauthorized activity, and contacted law enforcement.
+We have and continue to enhance our security controls as appropriate to minimize the risk of any similar event in the future.